ivstiv/ptero-shell-utils/README.md

 Example of a systemd service:`not yet`

 ## ptero-log.sh<span></span>
-A utility for more readable logs from the panel and the daemon.
+A utility for more readable logs from the panel and daemon.

 **Config requirements:**

 You will need to edit the following entries in **config.sh<span></span>** to suit your installation.
 ```
 # [global]